Welcome to our Science page.

 - Observing children at work, individually, in pairs, in a group and in class during whole class teaching.

-- Providing children with the opportunity to work scientifically when problem-solving and use their knowledge to investigate STEM activities in which require explanations.
+- Providing children with the opportunity to work scientifically when problem-solving and use their knowledge to investigate STEM activities which require explanations.

 - Using differentiated, open-ended questions that require children to explain and unpick their understanding.